Pulsar7/CatchMe/README.md

     - Converting to <code>.apk</code> by using [**Buildozer**](https://buildozer.readthedocs.io/en/latest/)

-When starting the APP, the connection to the server is tested immediately and as soon as this fails, an error dialog is displayed.
+When starting the APP, the connection to the server is tested immediately and as soon as this fails, an error dialog is displayed. </br>
+:unlock: Required permissions:

+ 	ACCESS_FINE_LOCATION, ACCESS_BACKGROUND_LOCATION, ACCESS_NETWORK_STATE, INTERNET

 ## Server Explanation